mfeckie/ember-decorators-codemod/README.md

 This codemod is currently a work in progress, so treat it as experimental!
 If you find a problem, please report it (or better still, fix and pull request :) )

+# Known Issues

+There is currently an issue in larger files where some of the whitespace is being lost.
+You may need to run your preferred code formatter again after applying this codemod.

 ## Usage

 To run a specific codemod from this project, you would run the following: